Resource management software

 (5) Ability to see the impact of approving new projects before committing.

 Spreadsheets for resource management

 A spreadsheet is normally the first tool that organizations turn to when trying to move their resource management into a software based platform.
 It is easy to use and most organizations have a copy of Excel, Google sheets or some other spreadsheet tool.

 If you are planning a handful of resources and one or two projects you may just get away with using a spreadsheet.
-However it is useful to understand the pros and cons of using a spreadsheet for resource management.
+However as the number of projects and resources increases you should look to implement dedicated resource management software.

 Here are some of the reasons using a spreadsheet for resource management may not be the optimum way to plan and manage your resources: